 Not all screenwriting competitions are created equal.
-Some are better than others.
-How do you go about deciding which ones are worth your time and money to enter?
-Today I’m talking about what to look for and consider when entering screenwriting competitions.
+Some are more worth the entry fee than others.
+How do you go about deciding which screenplay competitions are worth your time and money to enter?
+Today I'm talking about what to look for and consider when entering your winning script into screenwriting competitions, and it's not always just a cash prize.

-- What are you getting out of entering or winning the contest?
+- What are you getting out of entering or winning the screenplay contest?

-Different competitions have different rewards, and when considering which ones to enter, it’s essential to weigh the pros and cons of your return on investment.
+Different script contests have different rewards for the prize winner, and when considering which ones to enter, it's essential to weigh the pros and cons of your return on investment.

-I’ve won money as well as mentorship and fellowship opportunities in competitions.
+I've won money as well as mentorship and fellowship opportunities in competitions for my original screenplays.
 Let me tell you, the mentorship and fellowships are invaluable, especially for a writer not currently based in Los Angeles.
-Through mentorships and fellowships, I’ve been able to meet people and network in ways I wouldn’t have been able to do otherwise.
-The money is nice, but it can’t necessarily buy you this kind of access.
+Through mentorships and fellowships, I've been able to meet people and network in ways I wouldn't have been able to do otherwise.
+The money is nice, but it can't necessarily buy you this kind of access.
+Some screenplay contests even offer meetings with studios, producers, production companies, development executives, or other industry professionals as the grand prize.

 - Does the contest offer you script coverage?

-Speaking of what you’re getting out of it: Some competitions will offer script coverage, either as something you’ll pay extra for or as a free bonus for entering their contest.
-You really can’t go wrong with free, so that’s great if you come across a competition that offers that.
+Speaking of what you're getting out of it: Some competitions will offer script coverage, either as something you'll pay extra for or as a free bonus for entering their contest.
+You really can't go wrong with free (typically, you'll pay anywhere from $75 to $150 for coverage on a feature script), so that's great if you come across a competition that offers that.
 If the coverage is an additional charge, I recommend doing some research to see what people think of the coverage provided by that competition.
-See if you can find any other writers’ reviews of the coverage they received before shelling out additional money for a service you might find yourself unhappy with.
+See if you can find any other writers' reviews of the coverage they received on their feature screenplays before shelling out additional money for a service you might find yourself unhappy with.

 - Will anyone recognize the screenwriting contest name?

 How recognizable is the competition?
 Small film festival-based competitions can be great for meeting people in your area.
-Still, it’s helpful when networking with established industry folk if the achievements you have are with competitions that they’ve heard of.
-Austin Film Festival, PAGE International Screenwriting Awards, and the Nicholl Fellowship are just some of the big-name competitions.
+Still, it's helpful when networking with established industry folk if the achievements you have are with competitions that they've heard of or competitions where other talented writers have received recognition.
+You could even be up against a professional writer depending on the competition you choose, which should also play into your decision.
+You'll also want to know as much as you can about the caliber of judges.
+Austin Film Festival, PAGE International Screenwriting Awards, Script Pipeline, and the Nicholl Fellowship are just some of the big-name competitions.

 - Have you done your research?

 Research!
 I cannot stress this enough!
-Always look into a competition first, primarily if you’ve never heard of it.
-Just because it’s new or unknown does not mean it’s not worth your time, but you should still ask around.
-Ask other screenwriter friends on social media if they’ve heard of or had experience with this particular competition.
-Don’t just throw your time or money away on a competition that your gut tells you is sketchy.
+Always look into a competition first, primarily if you've never heard of it.
+Just because it's new or unknown does not mean it's not worth your time, but you should still ask around.
+Know the entry requirements and if the screenplay competition is best for short scripts, television scripts, feature-length screenplays, or other script categories.
+Ask other screenwriter friends on social media or other people you know in the entertainment industry if they've heard of or had experience with this particular competition.
+Don't just throw your time or money away on a competition that your gut tells you is sketchy.
 If it sounds too good to be true, it probably is.
 Do your research first!

 Screenwriting competitions are great.
-I don’t know where I’d personally be without them.
-When you first begin entering, you might find yourself wanting to enter all of the competitions.
-It’s crucial to weigh the merits of each competition and decide if it’s one that you want to put your time and money into.
-You don’t want to get carried away and break the bank trying to enter every competition you come across!
+I don't know where my screenwriting career thus far would be without them.
+When you first begin entering, you might find yourself wanting to enter your spec scripts into all of the script contests you can find.
+But, it's crucial to weigh the merits of each competition and decide if it's one that you want to put your time and money into.
+You don't want to get carried away and break the bank trying to enter every competition you come across!
+Once you have a solid list, start making a list of eligibility requirements and deadlines, so you're ready.
+No use paying even more money for late deadline fees!

 Hopefully, this blog gave you some things to mull over and consider when looking for screenwriting competitions to enter.
-Happy writing and good luck in any competitions you enter!
+Now get back to writing those film scripts, and good luck in any competitions you enter!